1975 Major League Baseball season

-The 1975 Major League Baseball season saw Frank Robinson become the first black manager in the Major Leagues.
-He managed the Cleveland Indians.
+Frank Robinson become the first Major League black manager in post-integration baseball, managing the Cleveland Indians.

 At the All-Star Break, there were discussions of Bowie Kuhn's reappointment.
 Charlie Finley, New York owner George Steinbrenner and Baltimore owner Jerry Hoffberger were part of a group that wanted him gone.
 Finley was trying to convince the new owner of the Texas Rangers Brad Corbett that MLB needed a more dynamic commissioner.
-During the vote, Baltimore and New York decided to vote in favour of the commissioner's reappointment.
+During the vote, Baltimore and New York decided to vote in favor of the commissioner's reappointment.
 In addition, there were discussions of expansion for 1977, with Seattle and Washington, D.C. as the proposed cities for expansion.

+Schedule

+The 1975 schedule consisted of 162 games for all teams in the American League and National League, each of which had 12 teams.
+Each league was split into two six-team divisions.
+Each team was scheduled to play 18 games against their five division rivals, totaling 90 games, and 12 games against six interdivision opponents, totaling 72 games.
+This continued the format put in place since the and would be used until in the American League and in the National League.

+Opening Day took place on April 7, featuring eight teams.
+The final day of the regular season was on September 28, featuring all 24 teams.
+The League Championship Series for both leagues began on October 4 and ended on October 7.
+The World Series took place between October 11 and October 22.

+Rule changes

+The 1975 season saw the following rule changes: